ryantd42/NY-Legislative-Git/2023/A3900A-2023/bill.md

- civil  service examination for the position of police officer and shall, contingent upon his score on such examination, be eligible to be  placed on  the  eligible list for appointment as a full-time police officer for the Onondaga County Sheriff's Office.
+ civil  service examination for the position of police officer and shall, contingent upon his score on such examination, be eligible to be  placed on  the  eligible list for appointment as a full-time police officer for the village of Skaneateles police department.
   § 2.
 Christopher Walser shall otherwise be subject to  the  merit  and fitness  provisions  of  the  civil  service law applicable to full-time police officers.